-Remuneration at L&G is made up of fixed pay (base salary, retirement and other benefits) and performance-related pay (consisting of annual incentives, deferred awards and long-term incentives).
+Remuneration at L&G is made up of fixed pay (base salary, retirement and other benefits) and performance-related pay (consisting of annual bonuses, deferred awards and long-term incentives).
 Performance related pay is designed to reflect success against a range of performance measures and targets taking into account the businesses performance.
-Performance related pay accounts for a considerable proportion of total remuneration of Code Staff.
+Performance related pay accounts for a considerable proportion of total remuneration for the majority of Code Staff.